trealla-prolog/trealla/README.md

 Concurrency (Prolog threads)			##EXPERIMENTAL##
 =============================

-Start independent (no shared state) Prolog instances as threads and communicate via fast builtin channels.
-No marshalling of terms via text is done.
+Start independent (no shared state) Prolog instances as dedicated threads and communicate via fast builtin channels.
 Note: the database is *not* shared.
+For shared data consider using SQLite.

 ```
 	pl_thread/3				# pl_thread(-thread,+filename,+options)